Looking for the best entry level work from home jobs?

 13. Transcribe audio or video into text.

-Transcription is the art of turning any audio or video content into a text document.
+Transcription is the art of turning any audio records or video content into a text document.

-There are many businesses looking for transcriptionists too – since general transcriptionists convert audio and video to text for virtually any industry, there really isn’t a typical client.
+There are many businesses hiring for transcription jobs too – since general transcriptionists convert audio and video to text for virtually any industry, there really isn’t a typical client.
 Some examples include marketers, authors, filmmakers, academics, speakers, and conferences of all types.

 Beginning transcriptionists earn around $15 an hour to start.